ContiHan/Statistika/README.md

 - exploratory data analysis notebooks
 - forecasting notebooks with a shared workflow
 - reusable source modules in `src/`
-- exported figures and machine-readable artifacts used for thesis writing
+- exported figures and machine-readable artifacts used in the thesis

 ## What The Project Does